*This is a sample chapter from the revised Grand Slam Edition. Cover by IMbeta.

 The thugs got to their feet and lunged, but Alex jerked the closest back by the collar.

 The Hooligan turned from the terminal in time to catch his attacker with the underside of his foot.
 The Hooligan looked at the determined face and realized he needed to step things up.
 “Gotta put this into overdrive,” he said and kicked the man away.

 The thug landed on the floor a few feet from where Alex had the other in a head lock.

-The Hooligan jabbed the green turbo button on his backpack’s strap three times.
-The server revved up with each, releasing a powerful vrooo vroo vroooo rhythm that made Alex imagine a muscle car’s V8 engine firing on all cylinders.
+The Hooligan jabbed his thumb into the green turbo button positioned at the top of his backpack’s shoulder strap three times.
+The server revved up with each push, releasing a powerful vrooo vroo vroooo rhythm that made Alex imagine a muscle car’s V8 engine firing on all cylinders.
 Sparks shot from the side vents.

 But the screen was blank.

 The Hooligan threw her against the wall and looked at his tablet in her hands.
-As his vision went to the screen, his goggles revealed its hidden information, including the large ‘EXECUTE’ button.
-He rapped his knuckle on it.
+His goggles revealed the screen’s hidden information, including the large ‘EXECUTE’ button.
+He tapped his knuckle on it.

 His backpack whipped up and the terminal coughed smoke.
 He tugged on the cable and the jumper zipped from the computer back into his server.

-Alex corrected him.
-“It means you get my full attention.”
+“No,” Alex said, “it looks you get my full attention.”